tureckova/Abdomen-CT-Image-Segmentation/readme.md

 **12GB Nvidia TitanX** GPUs.
 5) The preprocessing is run and it saves the preprocessed data and plans files in `preprocessing_output_dir`. **You could accomodate the plans files (for example to fit in smaller GPU), the skript rewrite_pickle_plan.py may help you.**

 I strongly recommend you set `preprocessing_output_dir` on a SSD.
 HDDs are typically too slow for data loading.
+Plan files as we use it is the paper here in the folder plans_files.

 ## Training Models
 In our paper we compared two variants of 3D CNN - VNet or UNet and two resolution variants - full-resolution and low-resolution.
 The default setting is to train each of these models in a five-fold cross-validation.